oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

   application.
 Thus, OAR system will give him or not what he wants and will control the execution.
 When a job is launched, OAR executes user program only on the first reservation node.
-So this program can access some environnement variables to know its environnement
+So this program can access some environnement variables to know its environnement:
   ::

     $OAR_NODEFILE                 contains the name of a file which lists all reserved nodes for this job